 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the FZ330) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro2 and the FZ330 are recent models that feature in their makers' current product line-up.
+Both the X-Pro2 and the FZ330 are recent models that are part of the current product line-up.
 The FZ330 replaced the earlier Panasonic FZ200, while the X-Pro2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-Pro2 was succeeded by the Fujifilm X-Pro3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the Fujifilm and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-Pro2 or the Panasonic FZ330 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-Pro2: